myKlovr Hopes to Replace Human College Counselors with Bots

 Kenneth Volet, Global President of myKlovr, is optimistic about myKlovr’s potential: “I believe we have something unique to offer the marketplace.
 MyKlovr’s current state and its potential go far beyond any product or service that is presently on the marketplace.”
 Notably, Volet was recently brought on to the myKlovr team to lead operations and help build the brand.
 Volet arrives with a strong background in senior management, technical research, and systems operations and has worked for several other SaaS (Software as a Service”) companies, including RantNetwork Inc., Seagate Software Inc. and Gentia Software, Plc.

-Dr. Michael Youmans, a Harvard-educated, independent college counselor with over 20 years of experience, describes myKlovr as “the future of college counseling.”
+Dr. Michael Youmans, a seasoned college counselor, describes myKlovr as “the future of college counseling.”
 In myKlovr’s recent news release, Youmans explains, “It already does a better job offering individualized college admissions advice than most US public school college counselors, who are overburdened with an average of 350 students per counselor.
 The nature of AI technology will only get better over time as it makes use of more and more data.
 This is an exciting and important project of inestimable proportions.”

 While only time will tell if bots can stand in for human college advisors, myKlovr seems likely to find a market.
 In a March 2018 article published in the Washington Post, Caroline M. Hoxby, a Stanford University economist, explains, that most disadvantaged students with strong academic credentials still “just don’t get why it is that they should be interested in applying to a selective college.”
-As Hoxby notes, many students living on lower incomes don’t bother applying to the best universities, where tuitions often exceed $60,000 a year, because they simply don’t realize that financial aid can put schools with small class sizes and high graduation rates within their reach.
+As Hoxby notes, many students living on lower incomes don’t bother applying to the best universities, where tuitions often exceed $60,000 a year, because they don’t fully understand how financial aid works.
 While automated advising options like myKlovr may not solve all the issues facing low-income students, the platform may put a dent in the advising divide that continues to separate poor from wealthy students competing for seats at the nation’s top colleges and universities.